 - Slide 2: Ask your students, “How does agriculture create ripples in the world?”
 (Just like a ripple in a pond, changes in the agricultural industry impact many other things.
 When agricultural markets are strong and there is high demand for agricultural products, the cost of food will rise.
 If an agricultural market is flooded, the price of food will drop.
 In addition to direct food markets, other industries rely on agricultural commerce for business, so their markets will also fluctuate along with the agricultural market.)

 - Slide 3: Ask your students, “What impacts agriculture, creating ripples in the industry?”
 (Many outside factors impact agriculture.
 For example, if fuel prices are high, it costs farmers more money to grow, harvest and transport their products to a final buyer, thus potentially decreasing their overall profit.
 Weather could be another factor.
 An unusually wet summer could create ideal grazing for livestock, improving their growth rates and potentially leading to a higher paycheck because the animals are sold by the pound.
 On the contrary, a year of drought can diminish overall harvest if there isn’t enough water available to maximize crop growth.

 - Allow students to offer their answers.
 Inform them that throughout this lesson they are going to take a closer look at how the planting of a seed creates a ripple across the farm, community and country.
 We all play a role in the ripple effect.

-Preparation: Prior to class, review the Background Information, video clip and PowerPoint slides (including the speaker notes) associated with the lesson.
+Preparation: Prior to class, review the Background Information, video clip and slide deck (including the speaker notes) associated with the lesson.
 Review the Teacher's Guide: Getting Started document for further information to prepare for class.

 Activity 1: Economy and Food Sustainability